RezuwanHassan262/Titanic-EDA-and-Survival-Prediction/README.md

 ![Age distribution and assigned deck of the passengers based class](https://raw.githubusercontent.com/RezuwanHassan262/Titanic-EDA-and-Survival-Prediction/main/figures/9.png)

 From the figure above, we can see that,
-1. Deck A has higher proportion of older passengers in Pclass 1 compared to Pclass 3
+1. Deck A has a higher proportion of older passengers in Pclass 1 compared to Pclass 3
-2.

 ![Family Size vs. Survival (Train split)](https://raw.githubusercontent.com/RezuwanHassan262/Titanic-EDA-and-Survival-Prediction/main/figures/10.png)